Previously written – Phuket.

-The ferry journey from Phuket to Phi Phi Island was wonderful and the moment we started to approach Phi Phi Island, I knew that I am in for some different kind of adventure altogether.
+The ferry journey from Phuket to Phi Phi Island was beautiful and the moment we started to approach Phi Phi Island, I knew that I am in for some different kind of adventure altogether.

 Phi Phi is a group of island, part of Krabi district.
 In the Tsunami of 2004, almost all of Phi Phi Islands and its infrastructure was destroyed.
 They certainly have done a great job in restoring everything!

 We were in Phi Phi Don, the part of the island which is inhabited by the locals and the tourists.
-The best part about this place is that you have to pay a cleanliness fee before entering (TBH 20) and you know it is not going in waste because the way this island has been maintained is marvelous.
+The best part about this place is that you have to pay a cleanliness fee before entering (TBH 20) and you know it is not going in waste because the way this island has been maintained is marvellous.

 Once you enter the island, you would feel as if you are in some sort of modern village with shops all around and so many cute cafes.
 When I say cute, I mean cute by both the look and feel of it!

-I decided to have some good sea food, not very local, but yes, I had to try the Thailand varieties.
+I decided to have some good seafood, not very local, but yes, I had to try the Thailand varieties.
 The squids and blue mussels were on my mind for a long time now, so I decided to try them.

-The tour costed us 1000 TBH (INR 2000 approx.) per person and the “sailor” would take us to places that we could cover in six hours.
+This time, the island hopping was a more personalized tour on long-tail boats which could accommodate seven people on board — and opting for this tour rather than the usual speed boat tours was the best decision ever!
+The tour cost us 1000 TBH (INR 2000 approx.) per person, and the “sailor” would take us to places that we could cover in six hours.
 We made sure that we made the best out of those six hours!

 We left the harbour – Sailing far, far away from the main island.